Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### Outbound Object Control

-Outbound Object Control is the view I keep coming back to.
+Outbound Object Control is the view you want to always check.
 It lays out every account a given user can act against, and that list is exactly the trail an attacker follows when they are looking for lateral movement and a way to climb.

 ![The Outbound Object Control view for a user showing accounts it can act against](/assets/images/bloodhound/21.png)